heiner/heiner.github.com/_drafts/random-samples.md

 This makes deletion shift $$N/2$$ elements on average and $$O(N)$$.

-Note that a Python `list` is also just such a buffer in memory with a "physical" capacity and a "logical" length.
+Note that a Python `list` is also just such a buffer in memory with a physical capacity and a logical length.
 When it needs to grow beyond its capacity a new buffer is created and all elements (which are pointers of type `PyObject*`) are copied.
 Candidates often _think_ they don't know that that is the case but they typically can infer this once